Chinese anti-virus lockdowns add to concerns over economy

 Economic growth already was slowing after Beijing tightened controls on use of borrowed money by real estate developers.
 That caused a slump in construction, one of the biggest contributors to economic growth.

-Forecasters have cut their outlook for China’s economic growth in the final quarter of 2021 to as low as 3% over a year earlier.
-That is down from the previous quarter’s 4.9%.
+Forecasters have cut their outlook for China’s economic growth in the final quarter of 2021 to as low as 3% over a year earlier, citing the construction slump.
+That is down from the previous quarter’s 4.9% and 7.9% in the three months ending last March.